jstat17/Twitter-Block-Bot/README.md

 # Twitter Block Bot
 ## Purpose
 Traditional celebrities, e-celebs and neo-lib corporations virtue signal on Twitter quite often, so this bot is a solution to all the morons that fall for this garbagee (those users that hit like on said virtue-signalling tweets) or for the automated bots that inflate like counts.
+## RISKS INVOLVED:
+After using this bot to block maybe over a thousand or two accounts, my Twitter account was locked for automated behaviour.
+Automated spam behaviour like mass-liking or retweeting will get your account locked as they are against Twitter's rules.
+My account got locked because the blocking behaviour seemed to be spam automation.
+After submitting notice to Twitter that my account was potentially hacked and used in a botnet (lmao) they unlocked it.
+So you use this software at your own risk.

+Not much more work will be done on this project unless I figure out how to use Twitter's API to perform mass-blocking.
 ## Current functionality:
 A Python bot that opens a list of tweets and blocks the users that liked them.
 ### How it works: